eaneto/ssache/README.md

 ## Commands supported

 To send the commands to ssache you need to stablish a tcp connection, the protocol used is based on [RESP][1].

 - GET
 - SET
 - EXPIRE
+- INCR
+- DECR
 - SAVE
 - LOAD
 - PING